 Amy’s “B” for Bobby

 This Dresden Plate Tie Quilt was made for Amy in honor of her husband Bobby.
 She wanted the center display to replicate a “B” for Bobby.
 It is a bed-sized quilt which she sleeps under every night.
 This was the third tie quilt I made using the Dresden Plate pattern that resembled a vine.
-It has been very popular and some folks have asked how I made it.
-So I thought I’d lay out the steps for anyone with a basic quilter’s knowledge.
+It has been very popular and some folks have asked how I made it, so I thought I’d lay out the steps for anyone with a basic quilter’s knowledge.

 How to Make a Tie Quilt Using a Dresden Plate Design

 Keep in mind that this is just one way to do it.
 There are other ways to make a tie quilt, possibly better ones.
 I’m happy with this one.